mjudeikis/ARO-RP/docs/publish-rhcos-image.md

 # Publish RHCOS image

-Each release we need to re-publish RHCOS image into azure cloud partners portal.
+Each release we need to re-publish the RHCOS image into the Azure cloud partner portal.

 1. Once new installer is vendored run `make vendor` to update local vendor directory.